-Are you trying to decide between visiting Maui vs Oahu on your next family vacation?
+Are you trying to decide between visiting Maui vs Oahu for families on your next beach vacation?
 We’ve compared the two so you can make an informed decision about the best Hawaiian island for kids.
 Scroll to see the results!

-This post about Maui vs. Oahu contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Maui vs. Oahu was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When planning your first trip to Hawaii, it may be difficult to decide which is the best Hawaiian island for families.

 You’ll want to make sure there’s something fun for everyone in your family, no matter their age.

 In this post, we’ll take a look at Oahu vs Maui to find out which are the best Hawaiian islands for kids to visit for a first time in Hawaii.